PixelThin/pixivue/README.md

 ## To add to your project
 ```
+vue-cli create my-new-app
+cd my-new-app
+vue-cli add vuetify
+yarn add axios
-yarn install pixivue
+yarn add pixivue
 ```

 ## To Use:
 ---
-* NOTE: Currently, this project requires that components be imported as Vue Single File Components (SFC) due to its dependency on Vuetify.
-Transitions, utility methods, mixins, etc. can be imported directly
+* NOTE: Currently, this project **requires your app be bootstrap with the official vue-cli** due to its dependency on Vuetify.
+In most instance this isn't an issue and is transparent.
+If you would like this library to be exposed as a stand-alone library, please create an issue at https://github.com/PixelThin/pixivue/issues

 * NOTE: Pixivue components have peer dependencies on axios, Vuetify and vue-scroll-reveal
 ---